GEOINT - Geospatial Intelligence

-Geospatial intelligence (GEOINT) is a term created by an agency within the U.S. government in 2005 for defense geospatial intelligence.
+Geospatial intelligence (GEOINT) is a term created by an agency within the U.S. government in 2005 for defense analytics, geospatial intelligence and government data analytics.
 Retired Air Force Lt.
 Gen. James R. Clapper coined GEOINT as director of the National Geospatial-Intelligence Agency.
 Clapper’s October 2005 memo offered the following GEOINT definition: “GEOINT encompasses all aspects of imagery and geospatial information and services.
 It includes, but is not limited to the analysis of literal imagery; geospatial data; and information technically derived from the processing, exploitation, literal, and non-literal analysis of spectral, spatial, and temporal fused products.
 These types of data can be collected on stationary and moving targets by electro-optical, synthetic aperture radar (SAR), related sensor programs, and non-technical means (to include geospatial information acquired by personnel in the field).”

 Advanced geospatial intelligence in federal is not the only use case, as GEOINT has also been adopted by the business intelligence sector.
 GEOINT is used by location-based services and has transformed the way B2B and B2C enterprises approach logistics and marketing.

 GEOINT has grown beyond its initial U.S. focus and is becoming a globally accepted standard.

 Precision Location Data — GEOINT will allow applications to provide better services by analyzing the precise locations of billions of mobile phone users in every part of the planet.
 Precision location data also applies to vehicles, ATM transaction locations and online activities.